Kaliumhexacyanoferrat/GenHTTP/README.md

 dotnet publish -r linux-arm
 ```

-Deploy the resulting files from `bin\Debug\netcoreapp3.0\linux-arm\publish` to the target system, make the app executable and run it:
+The resulting files can be found in `bin\Debug\netcoreapp3.0\linux-arm\publish` and deployed to the target system.
+To mark the app executable and run it:

 ```sh
 chmod 775 GenHTTP.ExampleProject